rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 than this and it's recommended to check that out if you're curious for an even deeper dive.

-## What hasn't this been fixed?
+## Why hasn't this been fixed long ago already?

 For `wasm32-unknown-unknown` it was well-known at the time in 2021 when WASI's ABI was updated that the ABI was non-standard.
-Why then, in the 4 years within that duration and 4 years afterward has the ABI not been fixed like with WASI?
+Why then has the ABI not been fixed like with WASI?
 The main reason originally for this was the [wasm-bindgen project][wasm-bindgen].

 In `wasm-bindgen` the goal is to make it easy to integrate Rust into a web browser with WebAssembly.
 JavaScript is used to interact with host APIs and the Rust module itself.
-Naturally this communication touches on a lot of ABI details!
+Naturally, this communication touches on a lot of ABI details!
 The problem was that `wasm-bindgen` relied on the above example, specifically having `Pair` "splatted" across arguments instead of passed indirectly.
 The generated JS wouldn't work correctly if the argument was passed